sam-shot/my_portfolio/README.md

 Clone the project.
 - Make sure you have flutter installed.
-- If you don't view [flutter's website](https://flutter.dev/), follow the instructions and install it.
+- If you don't have flutter installed, install it [here](https://flutter.dev/).

 ```bash